Cathal Mannion: Ahascragh-Fohenagh

 Mannion joined the Ahascragh-Fohenagh club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team.

-On 21 October 2016, Mannion scored a goal when Ahascragh-Fohenagh defeated Ballinderreen by 2-15 to 0-08 to win the Galway Intermediate Championship.
-He later scored 2-11 when Ahascragh-Fohenagh won the Connacht Championship on 14 November following a 2-20 to 0-13 defeat of Ballyhaunis in the final.
-On 18 February 2017, Mannion top scored for Ahascragh-Fohenagh with five points when they suffered a 2-15 to 0-06 defeat by Carrickshock in the All-Ireland final.
+On 21 October 2016, Mannion scored a goal when Ahascragh-Fohenagh defeated Ballinderreen by 2–15 to 0–08 to win the Galway Intermediate Championship.
+He later scored 2-11 when Ahascragh-Fohenagh won the Connacht Championship on 14 November following a 2–20 to 0–13 defeat of Ballyhaunis in the final.
+On 18 February 2017, Mannion top scored for Ahascragh-Fohenagh with five points when they suffered a 2–15 to 0–06 defeat by Carrickshock in the All-Ireland final.

 Galway

 Minor and under-21

 Mannion first lined out for Galway as a member of the minor team during the 2011 All-Ireland Championship.
-He won an All-Ireland medal as a non-playing substitute on 4 September following Galway's 1-21 to 1-12 defeat of Dublin in the final.
+He won an All-Ireland medal as a non-playing substitute on 4 September following Galway's 1–21 to 1–12 defeat of Dublin in the final.

 On 28 July 2012, Mannion made his first appearance for the Galway minor team.
-He scored two points from midfield in a 4-20 to 2-11 defeat of Wexford in the All-Ireland quarter-final.
+He scored two points from midfield in a 4–20 to 2–11 defeat of Wexford in the All-Ireland quarter-final.

 Mannion was drafted onto the Galway under-21 team for the 2013 All-Ireland Championship.
-He made his first appearance for the team on 24 August and scored three points from full-forward in a 1-16 to 0-07 defeat by Clare.
-His three-year tenure with the under-21 team ended without success.
+He made his first appearance for the team on 24 August and scored three points from full-forward in a 1–16 to 0–07 defeat by Clare.
+He played with the under-21 team for three years.